We despatch same day if ordered before 4pm. Some deliveries may take longer due to Covid19

 Qualtex UK Limited, a limited company registered in England and Wales under company number 00708974 and have our registered office at Unit 1 Denton Hall Farm Road, Denton, Manchester, ("Qualtex", "we", "us" or "our") is committed to protecting and respecting your personal information and your privacy.
-The appliancespareswarehouse.co.uk website is owned and operated by Qualtex UK Limited
+The appliancespareswarehouse.co.uk website is owned by Parts Retail Group Ltd and operated by Qualtex UK Limited.

 If you have any questions in relation to this cookies policy or if you would like more information on the cookies that we use and their purposes, you can contact us by post at: Qualtex UK Limited, Unit 1 Denton Hall farm Road, Denton, Manchester, M34 2SX, or by email at: email@example.com